 Alex Schückert, 26, PhD student at TU Munich

 Apart from drinking loads of green tea, I spend most of my time pursuing a weird fetish of trying to combine symbols to some sort of sensible equation and putting them into a large computer when I meet some I can’t solve on paper.
 In the next years, I hope to convey some of the fascinating things which will encounter me on the way to you!
 In my spare time, I combine my longing for the outdoors with more tea drinking, but also triathlon, drawing, photography, meditation, gardening, cocoa ceremonies, and other life endeavors.

 Alex’ work is supported by the International Max Planck Research School for Quantum Science and Technology at the Max Planck Institute for Quantum Optics (MPQ) in Munich.
 He works in the research group of Michael Knap at the Technical University of Munich (TUM) focussing on both the theoretical description of complex condensed matter systems and their study in experimental platforms such as single atoms trapped with laser light into arrays reminscent (and in fact very similar!) to the crystal structures forming most solid things around us.
 The newly formed research cluster “Munich Center for Quantum Science and technology“, of which MPQ and TUM are part of, focusses on both fundamental quantum science and possible ways for applications in quantum devices of the near future.

-Being the early bird of the office, I very much enjoy the calm hours in the morning puzzling with equations, thoughts and codes.
+Being the early bird of the office, I very much enjoy the calm hours in the morning puzzling with equations, thoughts and code.
 As you might already guess, I really don’t want to be without my coffee that time of the day.
 Besides that, a daily outdoor activity, preferably running, is almost all I need.
-Having no talent in drawing, i focus on playing jazz piano on Tuesdays at Cave54 and Wednesdays at Halle02.
-Feel free to come over!
+Having no talent in drawing, i focus on playing jazz piano.

 Shoot us an e-mail !!!